 An advanced course in music that develops compositional and/or songwriting technique through individual exercises and composition assignments.
 Topics include theory, instrumentation and orchestration, formal conventions, aesthetics, and style.
 Additional assignments include listening assignments and score study of works by past and present composers.
 An intermediate proficiency of an instrument and a basic understanding of the fundamentals of music are required.
 All students must be approved by the instructor.

-Instructional Hours: 3.5
+Instructional Hours: 3.5 Prerequisite: Permission of Instructor Offered occasionally

 MUS149 Applied Piano (Class Piano/Organ) (1 credit)